 Google's organic search bot should be able to read your website without any problems.
 To guarantee optimal crawling and processing:

-- Make sure that your robots.txt file only excludes pages from indexing that you don’t want people to find via Google search
+- Make sure that your robots.txt file includes all pages you want indexed and only excludes pages from indexing that you don’t want people to find via Google search.

 Enhance Mobile-Friendliness